Are You Prepared for Your Job Interview?

 Last week, one of our consultants watched a prospective employee perform a “task skills test” for a new job.

 If you say that you have certain skills, be sure that you can demonstrate proficiency and mastery of the skill.
-Expect to be tested on your ability to employ the skill in some type of reasonable exercise that you may be expected to perform if hired on the job.
+Then, expect to be tested on your skill sets in some type of reasonable exercise.